InteropIO/js-examples/README.md

 # Example applications
-This is repository contains basic examples of glue-enabled applications.
+This repository contains basic examples of glue-enabled applications.
 It contains three folders containing the examples and one folder with glue.

 ### Prerequisites
 - Glue Desktop